seniorglez/UdachnyMC/README.md

 ou need to download docker from the package manager of your distribution, from brew if you use MacOS or [from here](https://maven.apache.org/install.html) if you use Windows.

-As long as this application uses a library hosted in github packages, you must add the server and repository that follows settings.xml file.
+As long as this application uses a library hosted in github packages, you must add the server that follows to the maven settings.xml.

 ```xml
       <settings xmlns="http://maven.apache.org/SETTINGS/1.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"